Technigo/project-news-site/README.md

 Switching the flex direction between 'row' and 'column' was a simple way to restyle the main look of the page depending on the browser-size.
 Setting 'max-widths' to certain elements also helped to keep the look of the page clean no matter how stretched or compressed it was.

 If I had more time I would like to have added a sidebar to the main body of the page, hidden in mobile view.
 Its flex-container would have been a column, set in the broader 'row' flex-container of the whole main-news page.
+I also realized that there is no 'hover' function on real mobiles so I had to make a quick fix for my grid-news items and change the opacity of text.
+I am not entirely happy with how this looks and would change if I had more time.

 ## View it live